FranciscoBeltran5/ControlHubTest/README.md

 <p>This is simple REST API that given an <em>n</em> integer bigger then zero, will respond with a number in the Fibonacci's series in <em>n</em>'s place. </p>

 ## Installation
-<p>To install this app please clone this repository and, after navigating to the containing folder, execute: <code>npm i</code></p>
+<p>To install this app please clone this repository and, after navigating to the containing folder, execute: <code>npm install</code>, this assuming you have npm already installed.
+If you don't have npm in your system please refer to this [link](https://www.npmjs.com/get-npm) </p>

 ## Running
 <p>To get this app running just execute <code>node index.js</code> in the terminal program of your OS.</p>

 ## Testing
-<p>In order to test the Express app running you can run the next command in most UNIX based OS: <code>curl -X POST -H "Content-Type: application/json" -d '{"numero": "3"}'  http://localhost:3000/fibonacci</code></p>
+<p>In order to test the app quickly you can this command in most UNIX based OS: <code>curl -X POST -H "Content-Type: application/json" -d '{"numero": "3"}'  http://localhost:3000/fibonacci</code>.
+Where <em>numero</em> represents the place in the Fibonacci's series where you want to get the value from.</p>

 ## Future improvement
 <p>Currently this API hasn't been tested against several limit test cases.
 Here's a list of future improvements that can be made: